REGIONAL AIR QUALITY IMPROVEMENT PLANS

 Abstract

-The indicator is based on information related to air quality plans which, according to Directive 2008/50/EC (and its national transposition, Legislative Decree 155/2010), must be adopted in case of exceedances of the limits set for major air pollutants.
+The indicator is based on information on air quality plans which, under Directive 2008/50/EC (as transposed into Italian legislation by Legislative Decree No 155/2010), must be adopted where the limit values for the main air pollutants are exceeded.

-At the national level, information on air quality plans, communicated by the regions and autonomous provinces in the format required by Decision 2011/850/EU, is collected and stored by ISPRA in the InfoAria database, and subsequently transmitted to the European Commission (EC) "within two years of the end of the year in which the first exceedance was observed" (Directive 2008/50/EC, Article 23).
+At the national level, the Regions and Autonomous Provinces report information on air quality plans to ISPRA using the reporting format established by Commission Implementing Decision 2011/850/EU.
+ISPRA collects and stores these data in the InfoAria database.
+The information is then transmitted to the European Commission "within two years of the end of the year in which the first exceedance was observed" (Directive 2008/50/EC, Article 23).

-The above-mentioned analysis shows that the measures reported in 2024 (adopted following exceedances of limit values recorded in 2022), together with those submitted in previous years and still in force, amount to a total of 527.
-Of these, 50.1% fall within the Road transport sector and 17.5% within the Residential and commercial sector.
+The analysis shows that the measures reported in 2025, adopted following exceedances of the limit values recorded in 2023, together with those reported in previous years and still in force, amount to 551.
+Of these measures, 48% relate to the road transport sector and 18% to the residential and commercial sector.

-The indicator is based on information regarding air quality plans that regions and autonomous provinces (authorities responsible for air quality management and assessment in Italy) must draft and implement pursuant to Legislative Decree 155/2010 (Article 9)—which transposes Directive 2008/50/EC—and its amendment, Legislative Decree 250/2012, in cases where the limit values set for atmospheric pollutants are exceeded.
-These pollutants include sulfur dioxide (SO₂), nitrogen dioxide (NO₂), benzene (C₆H₆), carbon monoxide (CO), lead (Pb), particulate matter PM₁₀ and PM₂.₅, and/or the target value (TV) established for ozone (O₃).
+The indicator is based on information relating to the air quality plans that regions and autonomous provinces (authorities responsible for the management and assessment of air quality in Italy) must draw up and implement, pursuant to Legislative Decree 155/2010 (art.
+9) (implementation of Directive 2008/50/EC) and its corrective Legislative Decree 250/2012, if the set limit values are exceeded for air pollutants, sulfur dioxide (SO 2), nitrogen dioxide (NO 2), benzene (C 6 H 6), carbon monoxide (CO), lead (Pb), PM10 and PM2.5 particulate matter and/or the target value (VO) established for ozone (O 3).

-At the national level, the regions and autonomous provinces report information on regional/provincial air quality plans to the Ministry of the Environment and Energy Security (MASE) and ISPRA, using the format set by Decision 2011/850/EU, within eighteen months from the end of the year in which the exceedance was first recorded (Legislative Decree 155/2010, Article 19).
-At the European level, each Member State must transmit this information to the European Commission (EC) “within two years from the end of the year in which the first exceedance was observed” (Directive 2008/50/EC, Article 23).
+At a national level, the regions and autonomous provinces communicate information on regional/provincial air quality plans, according to the format established by Decision 2011/850/EU, to MASE and ISPRA, within eighteen months from the end of the year in which the exceedances were recorded for the first time (Legislative Decree 155/2010, art.
+19); at European level, each Member State transmits the aforementioned information to the European Commission (EC) "within two years from the end of the year in which the first exceedance was detected" (Directive 2008/50/EC, art.
+23).

-Current legislation thus provides that information on air quality plans is not to be submitted annually but only when new elements are to be reported, such as a new or updated plan.
+Current legislation therefore provides that the transmission of information on air quality plans is carried out only in the case of new elements to be communicated, such as a new or updated plan.

-An air quality plan is the result of a process that, through territorial characterization, identification of specific emission sources (emissions inventory and related projections), air quality assessment, and the development of emission and air quality scenarios, leads to the identification of "additional" measures—beyond those already in place at the national and regional level—aimed at improving air quality.
+An air quality plan is the result of a process which, through the characterization of the territory, the identification of specific emission sources (emission inventory and related projections), the assessment of air quality and the development of emission and air quality scenarios, leads to the identification of "additional" measures, compared to those already existing at national and regional level, aimed at improving air quality.

-rovide information on the measures implemented by regions and autonomous provinces to ensure compliance with the air pollutant limit values established by legislation
+Provide information regarding the measures undertaken by regions and autonomous provinces to comply with the limits of air pollutants established by law.

 It is of national scope or applicable to environmental issues at the regional level but of national significance.